History of Southend United F.C.: Relegation to League One

 Southend pulled off the shock of the summer transfer market with the deadline day signing of Crystal Palace legend Dougie Freedman, the Scotsman signed a two-year contract at Roots Hall just minutes before the window shut.
 Manager Steve Tilson was delighted to bring Freedman to Roots Hall adding some much needed experience to Southend's forward line, something The Blues had been without since the retirement of Shaun Goater.
-Tilson also signed goalkeeper Steve Mildenhall from Yeovil Town as his new number one following the departure of Darryl Flahavan and the shot stopper has become a firm favourite with the Southend fans.
+Tilson also signed goalkeeper Steve Mildenhall from Yeovil Town as his new number one following the departure of Darryl Flahavan and the shot stopper became a firm favourite with the Southend fans.
 With Kevin Maher's departure Adam Barrett was officially named new club captain.
-Southend ended the season well with a run of just one defeat in nine games in February and March, that form was much down to two loan signings.
-Theo Robinson, a striker who signed until the end of the season from Championship side Watford and France U21 centre back Dorian Dervite signed from Tottenham Hotspur also until the end of the season and were both influential in Southend's late surge up the League One table.
-Despite this good form Southend unfortunately just missed out on a play off place with an eighth-place finish.
+Southend ended the season well with a run of just one defeat in nine games in February and March, that form was much down to two loan signings: Theo Robinson, a striker who signed until the end of the season from Championship side Watford, and France U21 centre back Dorian Dervite signed from Tottenham Hotspur also until the end of the season.
+Both were influential in Southend's late surge up the League One table.
+Despite this good form, Southend missed out on a play-off place with an eighth-place finish.
 Peter Clarke, who had remained on the transfer list for the entire season won the club's player of the season award before leaving the club and signed a three-year deal with League One rivals Huddersfield Town.
-Clarke admitted that he was leaving with a heavy heart and his time at Southend at been an enjoyable one, thanking the fans and management for their support.
+Clarke admitted that he was leaving with a heavy heart, thanking the fans and management for their support.

 The following day former manager David Webb was installed as Steve Tilson's new assistant.
-Webb stated that his role is only until the end of the 2009/10 season.
+Webb stated that his role was only until the end of the 2009/10 season.